Green Electricity

 Installed Reserve Margin (IRM)

-A target percentage of extra generating capacity above peak demand needed for grid reliability, ensuring enough power for unexpected outages or load spikes.
+A target percentage of the additional generating capacity above peak demand that’s needed for grid reliability, ensuring enough power to respond to unexpected outages or load spikes.

 Intermittent Renewables

-Energy sources like solar and wind that don’t produce power continuously, as they depend on time of day and weather conditions.
+Energy sources, like solar or wind, that can’t produce power continuously and are dependent on time and weather conditions.

 Inverter-Based Resources (IBRs)

-Power sources, like solar or wind, that use special equipment to send energy to the grid.
+Power sources, like solar or wind, that use special equipment to send electricity to the grid.

 La Niña

-A climate pattern characterized by cooler-than-average sea surface temperatures in the central Pacific Ocean.
-La Niña can influence global weather, often bringing colder winters to parts of North America and affecting energy demand.
+A climate pattern characterized by cooler-than-average sea surface temperatures in the central Pacific Ocean; La Niña can influence global weather, bringing colder and wetter winters to the Pacific Northwest and warmer, drier conditions in the southern U.S., as well as increased hurricane activity.

-Substantial new electricity demands — typically from data centers, advanced manufacturing, and overall electrification — of 50 MW or more.
+A substantial new electricity demand — typically from data centers, advanced manufacturing, and overall electrification efforts — of 50 MW or more.

 Liquefied Natural Gas (LNG)

-A natural gas that’s been cooled into a liquid so it’s easier to ship and store.
+A natural gas that’s been cooled to a liquid stage to make it easier to store and ship.

 Locational Marginal Pricing (LMP)